 The first is what you would expect, all of the large city.

 The second is the medieval city of London that is now mostly a core business and legal district on the north bank of The Thames river, roughly stretching from Covent Garden to Tower Bridge, including St Paul’s Cathedral, the ‘Erotic Gherkin’ and the Tower of London.

 Forget traditional British food which is truly terrible and look for adventure in the more modern restaurants with which London is stuffed or superb, diverse and authentic foreign cuisine along the lines of Thai, Korean, Japanese, Indian, Italian, Brazilian, Malaysian. . .

 Excellent healthy/tasty fast food places are all around.
 The Pret-a-Manger chain is especially efficient, tasty, healthy and fast for quality snacking.

 Entry to many attractions, such as the Tower of London, is much cheaper if you have a student or youth card.

 Liberty’s fabric store in Regent Sreet.

 Classy: The new kid on the block is Westfield roofed shopping centre, a very classy and comfortable browsing environment in any weather, with plenty of upmarket shops from Armani and Apple to Zara.
 Get there via Shepherd’s Bush tube.

-Regular Joes looking for style at the right price shop in Oxford Street, or for tech and gadget bargains try Tottenham Court Road.
+Regular folk looking for reasonably modern style at the right price shop in Oxford Street or for tech and gadget bargains try Tottenham Court Road.

 Wacky stuff: Camden Lock Market, Portobello market (weekends), Covent Garden, Neal Street.